helq/blag/src/blog/posts/2016-01-18-chinese-log-step-2.md

 one of the four "possible" tones), and you need to guess which one it is.

-**Note:** this Anki Deck is huge, in fact it contain all the pinyin sounds which are spoken (not all the possible pinyin and tones combinations, that are way more).
+**Note:** this Anki Deck is huge, in fact it contain all the pinyin sounds which are spoken (not all the possible pinyin and tones combinations, those are many more).
 You can find the audio media on a zip at the bottom of this post.

 Beware: there are two kinds of 3rd tones in the recordings.
 The first, the 'traditional',